repeckadonatas/Weather-Data-Collection/README.md

 For API connection, API key is needed.
 It should be stored in `api_key.txt` file in `Source/credentials/` folder.

+The SQL queries to run analytical queries against weather data in a database are stored in `misc` folder.
+SQL uses PostgreSQL dialect.

 ## Input Dataset Preparation